zenml-io/zenml/docs/book/developer-guide/advanced-concepts/step-fixtures.md

 def my_step(
     config: SubClassBaseStepConfig,  # must be subclass of `BaseStepConfig`
     context: StepContext,  # must be of class `StepContext`
-    artifact: str,  # all other parameters are artifacts from upstream steps ):
+    artifact: str,  # other parameters are assumed to be outputs of other steps ):
     ...
 ```